 - Two citizens at large

-Any complaint against an officer is first handled through the department’s internal affairs investigation procedure.
-The complainant completes a complaint form at the Police Department, City Clerk’s Office or may submit it by mail.
-If the complaint is registered by mail it must still be accompanied by the signed complaint form.
-Additional pages may be attached if needed.
+Any formal complaint against an officer is first handled through the department’s Internal Affairs investigation procedure.
+The complainant completes and submits a complaint form online, at the Police Department, at the City Clerk’s Office, or by mail.

-After hearing a case, the Citizen’s Police Review Board will then make a recommendation to the City Manager for further action if necessary.
+After hearing an appeal, the Citizen’s Police Review Board may submit a request to the City Manager that the City conduct supplemental investigations.

-For questions about the Citizen’s Police Review Board, feel free to contact the Police-Community Coordinator, Ryan Cummins at the Muskegon Police Department, (231) 724-6750
+For questions about the Citizen’s Police Review Board, contact the Police-Community Coordinator at (231) 724-6750